jphill01/HACSim.R/README.md

 To run the algorithm, do the following in a fresh R script:

-1. Import required R scripts as follows:
+1. Import required C++/R scripts as follows:

 > source("cube-sample.cpp")